+We believe that trade is a force for good when conducted fairly and equitably.
 Our aim has always been to create a business that is sustainable for everyone involved.
-A business that respects every part of the chain: making, transportation, shipping, distribution, packing, sorting, building stalls, staffing stalls, market management, market staff – and our customers.
+A business that respects every part of the chain: making, transportation, shipping, distribution, packing, sorting, building stalls, staffing stalls, venue and market management, venue and market staff – and our customers.

-In addition to working to accepted definitions of ” fair trade ” including zero child or forced labour, prompt payment, good and safe working conditions, zero – low negative environmental impact, and business transparency, we believe that trading fairly must increase sustainability in its broadest sense.
+In addition to working to accepted definitions of ‘fair trade’, including zero child or forced labour, prompt payment, good and safe working conditions, zero – low negative environmental impact, and business transparency, we believe that trading fairly must increase sustainability in its broadest sense.
 We ensure that any producers we work with are not tied to providing goods simply for export and that the products developed with us are also relevant to indigenous markets.
 This ensures that no dependency is developed and enables producers to build capacity for production and growth that is self-determined.

 Find out more about Fair Trade here.